For glory and grandeur, this is the most famous avenue in the world. If the monuments and symmetrical landscaping

 end of the park are two very interesting museums--- The Jeu de Paume which is used exclusively for photography,

-and the Orangerie which is being renovated (closed for now) and will house a splendid impressionist collection.
+and the Musee Orangerie which houses a splendid impressionist collection.

 The Orangerie was originally built as a nursery for orange trees, but was later selected by Monet as the resting